AAIC® Neuroscience Next | Oct. 12-13, 2021 | Virtual Conference — Free of Charge

 Spotlight your research with an oral or poster presentation at AAIC Neuroscience Next.
-Early career neuroscience researchers who submitted an abstract had the opportunity to present research to leaders and peers in the field and get published in Alzheimer's & Dementia®: The Journal of the Alzheimer's Association — the premier peer-reviewed journal of dementia science and treatment, with an impact factor of 17.127.
+Early career neuroscience researchers who submit an abstract have the opportunity to present research to leaders and peers in the field and get published in Alzheimer's & Dementia®: The Journal of the Alzheimer's Association — the premier peer-reviewed journal of dementia science and treatment, with an impact factor of 21.566.

 The Scientific Program Committee — an international body of neuroscience students, postdoctoral researchers and seasoned experts — is committed to developing the most relevant and innovative content for AAIC Neuroscience Next.